Nexis is Introduced 1980

 "To coincide with the 500th anniversary of Columbus' landfall in the West Indies, the AGI project was to capture 10% of the collection estimated to consist of 86,000,000 pages.
 By 1992, it had indeed collected about 9,000,000 digital image pages onto optical disks, together with a set of finding aids."
 This was among the earliest practical digital libraries.

-The Sanskrit word "avatar" was probably first used to denote the computer representation of a user as the name for the player character in the computer role-playing game, Avatar IV, Quest of the Avatar, developed for the Apple II by Origin Systems, Austin, Texas.
+The Sanskrit word "avatar" was probably first used to denote the computer representation of a user as the name for the player character in the computer role-playing game, Avatar IV, Quest of the Avatar, developed for the Apple II in 1985 by Origin Systems, Austin, Texas.

-Nintendo, Kyoto, Japan, introduced the Nintendo Entertainment System, and 8-bit game console.
+In 1985 Nintendo, Kyoto, Japan, introduced the Nintendo Entertainment System, and 8-bit game console.
 It was accompanied by Super Mario Bros., the best-selling video game as of 2008 with 40,000,000 copies sold.

 In 1985 the film Young Sherlock Holmes, produced by Steven Spielberg's Amblin Entertainment, directed by Barry Levinson and written by Chris Columbus, included the first fully computer-generated (CGI) character, a knight composed of elements from a stained glass window.
 The effect was created by John Lasseter at Lucasfilm Computer Graphics before George Lucas sold that division to Steve Jobs in 1986, and it became Pixar Animation Studios.